ababook/intro-python-data-science/Installation.md

 # Installation

+## Pre-requisites
+* Laptop running Linux / OSX / Windows operating system
+* Minimum 4GB of RAM
+* Laptop charger

 ## Recommended Installation
-We will be using Python 3.5 version for the exercise.
-Users should the install Anaconda distribution from the Continuum. - [https://www.continuum.io/downloads](https://www.continuum.io/downloads)
+We will be using Python 2.7 version for the exercise.
+Users should install the Anaconda distribution from Continuum - [https://www.continuum.io/downloads](https://www.continuum.io/downloads)

-Please note that installing Anaconda is the preferred option for doing the workshop.
-We will be providing support for ensuring that Anaconda is installed on your machine, prior to the start of the workshop.
+Please note that installing Anaconda is the **recommended** option for doing the workshop.

-## Note
 However, if you don't want to use Anaconda for some reason, then please ensure you have the PyData stack installed in your computer.
 Please check that the following libraries are installed in your python virtual environment.

-- Jupyter
+* Jupyter
+* Matplotlib
-- Pandas
+* Pandas
-- Numpy
+* Numpy
-- Scipy
+* Scipy
-- Sklern

-Add check
+* Seaborn
+* Sklearn
+* SQLite3

+Run the `check_env.sh` script to check you have all the packages installed.

+## Python Basics
+If you want to start learning / brushup your basics python programming skills, here is the material you can use - http://anandology.com/python-practice-book/getting-started.html